Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Activities in Bordeaux that You Don’t Want to Miss

-If Bordeaux is one of the places you want to visit during your trip to France, then you might probably be wondering what is there to do in Bordeaux.
+If Bordeaux is one of the places you want to visit during your trip to France, you might probably be wondering what to do in Bordeaux.

 There is much to see and enjoy in Bordeaux for all ages.
-In recent years it has become a popular weekend destination as its international airport, Merignac lies on the edge of the city and is linked with many regional airports across Europe and there are also regular buses into the city center.
+In recent years it has become a popular weekend destination as its international airport, Merignac lies on the city’s edge and is linked with many regional airports across Europe.
+There are also regular buses into the city center.

-In this list of the best things to do in Bordeaux, you will probably find what sights and attractions are worth visiting, as well as some remarkable day trips to explore the area.
+In this list of the best things to do in Bordeaux, you will probably find what sights and attractions are worth visiting and some remarkable day trips to explore the area.

 Pont de Pierre: Cross the City’s Most Famous Bridge